-We're not big fans of the term "anti-aging" — it connotes that aging is bad, and you need to be young in order to be beautiful.
+We're not big fans of the term "anti-ageing" — it connotes that ageing is bad, and you need to be young in order to be beautiful.
 Which is a fat load of crap.
 Beauty comes in all forms and all ages — it's about being confident in who you are.
 That said, confidence doesn't always mean acceptance.
 For many women, feeling good from within can sometimes mean opting for cosmetic procedures — like lasers, plastic surgery, or injectables — on the outside.
 And we're here to say there is absolutely nothing wrong with that, either.
-Every woman has the right to alter, or not alter, her appearance in the way she sees fit without being ostracized for her personal choices.
-Period.
+Every woman has the right to alter, or not alter, her appearance in the way she sees fit without being ostracised for her personal choices.
+Full stop.

 With the variety of options out there, it can be confusing to know what each one is and what it does — which is where we come in to help break it all down.
 We spoke to a large sampling of derms and plastic surgeons to get all of the injectables intel.
 One thing all the doctors we spoke to said was important to note?
 All injectables are created equal.
 "There is no one injectable that is the best," says Dr. Frank.
 "It's what is the best treatment [for the patient].
 I try not to sell my patients on a syringe of X — I try to sell them on a result."

 Another common point brought up by our experts?
 Where you go and who you go to is the difference between a natural look and a "done" look.
 "Do your due diligence in making sure you are treated by a credentialed and expert injector, such as a dermatologist or plastic surgeon," says Vivian Bucay, MD, a dermatologist in San Antonio.
 "Having an MD is not enough.
 After all, would you want your gynaecologist taking care of your heart or your cardiologist performing neurosurgery?"